aabbtree77/miniguestlog/README.md

 This MERN app shows the visitors of my homepage at aabbtree77.github.io.
 To see the list, one must click on the link "Guests" there.
 There is no "R" in this application, only plain Js.
 This code is hosted on render.com (with a free plan) and uses a free mongodb.com account to store data.
 The frontend code is at https://github.com/aabbtree77/aabbtree77.github.io.

-There is nothing safeguarded here as it is hard with raw MERN, but I do not store any sensible information anyway.
-Only a visitor's time and city is logged.
-An attacker could easily flood the server and the github frontend, but I share this code just in case someone would want to build a minimal personal guest log.
-Do not follow this path to make things run on any paid serverless platforms that price every request and every bit of memory.
+There is nothing safeguarded here, but I do not store any sensible information anyway.

-Tracking can be accomplished with [Google Analytics](https://en.wikipedia.org/wiki/Google_Analytics) (GA) much quicker and reliably.
-However, GA stores sensitive data and is banned in many European countries such as France, Finland, Sweden...
+Tracking can be accomplished with [Google Analytics](https://en.wikipedia.org/wiki/Google_Analytics) (GA) without coding.
+However, GA is banned in many European countries such as France, Finland, Sweden...
 It is not banned in Lithuania though.
-The GA interface is bureaucratic and takes time digging, while with this code one can monitor only what is needed in any place without a VPN.
+The GA interface is bureaucratic and takes time digging, while with this code I monitor only what is needed in any place without a VPN.

 The TunnelBear VPN helps to vary the client IP/location and see if the code reports correct country codes.
 I use ipify.org with the geoip-lite npm library to detect and convert the IP to the city and country names.
-It is unclear if the geoip-lite database will be updated on render.com, and how often.
-One could find some free 3rd party services that detect and convert the IP to location more directly.

-All the tools that I have listed in this section are totally free, for now (December 2023).
+All the tools that I have listed in this section are totally free, for now (January 2024).

 ## MERN

-MERN feels a bit low level, but there are a lot of tutorials and hosting is easy thanks to render.com.
-[Next.js with Supabase](https://www.youtube.com/watch?v=zut46AB8DHQ&t=227s) could be more productive for real business apps with authentication and data relations.
+MERN lacks a built-in authentication and user administration and "M" is questionable.
+Hosting is easy thanks to render.com.
+[Next.js with Supabase](https://www.youtube.com/watch?v=zut46AB8DHQ&t=227s) or PocketBase could be more productive, I am going to test these next.

 The client side Js gave me one small headache with an "async double fetch" which had to be nested.